gravitational/teleport/docs/3.0/architecture.md

 * **Recorded Sessions**.
 When Teleport users launch remote shells via `tsh ssh` command, their interactive sessions are recorded and stored by the auth server.
-Each recorded session is a file which is saved in `/var/lib/teleport`, by default but can also be saved in an [AWS S3](https://aws.amazon.com/s3/) bucket.
+Each recorded session is a file which is saved in `/var/lib/teleport` by default, but can also be saved in external storage, like an AWS S3 bucket.

 ### Storage Back-Ends